 - The muscles and tendons around the shattered bone get gently stretched to allow the bone ends to align and mend.
-It makes use of pulleys, strings, weights, and a metal frame that get placed above the bed.
+It makes use of pulleys, strings, weights, and a metal frame that gets placed above the bed.

 - Your child may require surgery to repair some types of fractured bones.
 Metal rods or pins become placed inside or outside the body by the surgeon to keep the bone fragments in place.
 This allows them to heal in the proper posture.

-The doctor will use a cast, splint, or brace to support a child’s fracture, which may need “setting” or corrected before stabilizing.
+The doctor will use a cast, splint, or brace to support a child’s fracture, which may need “setting” or correcting before stabilizing.
 This is referred to as reduction and is carried out in two steps:

 Open reduction – When extensive damage occurs, doctors will perform surgery to straighten and stabilize bones using screws, plates, and wires.